CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 g++ peterson.cpp -o peterson -O2 -lpthread
 ```

 What we'd expect to be printed at the end of execution (if our implementation of Peterson's algorithm gives us mutual exclusion) is 2 million (from 1 million increments performed by each thread).
-If our implementation does not give us mutual exclusion, the final value of `val` may be less than 2 million because of overlapping increments from our two threads.
+If our implementation does not give us mutual exclusion, the final value may be less than 2 million because of overlapping increments from our two threads.

 Here are the results from a few runs of the benchmark: